inigolabs/workshops/apollo-gateway-fed-2-demo/README.md

 # Apollo Gateway + Apollo Federation 2.x + Inigo Demo

-You may jump ahead [Inigo Setup](inigo-setup) if you already have this project running and already know how Apollo Gateway works.

 ## Apollo Gateway Demo Application Setup

 This demo showcases four subgraph schemas running as federated GraphQL microservices.
 Inigo will be added to provide anaytics and management of the federated graph.